mrbrianhobo/api.sliver.today/README.md

 **Why did you make this?**

 IDK.
-I was bored.
+I really like Sliver.
+And I was bored.
 Really bored. 😴

 ## 📝 License